Immortality-IMT/Community-DDOS-Against-Scammers/README.md

 * IP's that DDOS and hack for no reason.
 * Other pests and idiots.

+These operations go on and law enfocement acts dumb about it, so we need to take the action.
+While we all know that spam is and the email providers should be identified and taken offline, here is a blog article on fake websites out to scam people: https://www.expressvpn.com/blog/list-of-scam-shopping-websites/

 Take back the internet.
 Ethical DDOS